EngandDeveloper/EngandDeveloper/README.md

 ### Hi there 👋

+**I am doing a double major on my two favourite subjects: Software Engineering & Management.**

+I have explored many different sub-fields of software engineering to discover new methods, gain broader perspective of software engineering landscape and to find what I love.
+So far I have studies and/or done some small to mid size projects in the following areas:
+* **Mobile Development**
+  * Native Android Development with Java
+  * Multi-platform development with React Native
+* **Scripting**
+  * BASH Scripting
+  * Python Scripting
+* **Software Engineering Fundementals**
+  * Nasm Assembly
+  * Python
+  * C
+* **Object Oriented Programming**
+  * Java
+  * Python
+  * C#
+* **Game Development**
+  * Using PyGame Module
+  * Basic Games with JavaScript
+  * using Unity Game Engine & C# (Both for Mobile and Desktop)
+* **Web Development **
+  * With Vanilla JavaScript, HTML, CSS, Firebase
+  * Utilizing CSS frameworks such as Bootstrap & Skeleton
+  * Web Apps with Django, React & MySQL
+  * MERN Stack Applications
+  * Geo-location based applications with Microsoft Bing Maps API, Open Street API and Google Maps API
+* **Machine Learning/AI**
+  * Python
+    * Supervised Learning with SciKitLearn & Numpy
+    * Neural Networks with Numpy, PyTorch, TensorFlow
+    * Reinforcement Learning with Open AI Gym Library, Tianshou ML Library, TensorFlow & PyTorch
+* **Enterprise Software**
+  * Salesforce

+Lately, I have been working on a Machine Learning based research project and Web Development.

 <!--
 **EngandDeveloper/EngandDeveloper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.